outvoider/Integro/README.md

 	OnEvent				expected to log informative messages

 	Initializes/Deinitializes a freetds dblib library.
-	ClientTds has a private static field of Infin, which must be initialized according to c++ rules.
+	TdsClient has a private static field of Infin, which must be initialized according to c++ rules.
 	This design is intended to prevent subtle bugs while using a freetds library, which should be treated as one global instance.

-	ClientLdap methods.
+	LdapClient methods.

 static
 	int